A traditional Greek bean soup recipe, fasolatha with tomato

 Some months ago, we posted a fasolatha recipe and some people questioned, “Where’s the tomato?”.
-At the time, we explained that there are in fact, two broad categories of this traditional Greek bean soup; the one we originally posted, which has no tomato and has a light broth (λευκή), and this version, with a rich tomato base.
-Both are delicious, nutritious and incredibly easy to put together.
+At the time, we explained that there are in fact two broad categories of this traditional Greek bean soup; the one we originally posted, which has no tomato and has a light broth (λευκή), and this version, with a rich tomato base.
+Both are delicious, nutritious and incredibly easy to put together and we’re super excited to share our recipe for fasolatha with tomato.

 The tomato sauce that our parents use in this soup recipe is the one which they make themselves, and whose recipe we have posted here.
 If you’ve made our parents tomato sauce, great!
 If you haven’t, and don’t plan to, don’t let that stop you from making this soup.
 Simply use any good quality tomato passata, or tomato sauce that you can find.